Marc Lamont Hill: Activism

 Hill is a founding board member of My5th, a non-profit organization aiming to educate youth about their legal rights and responsibilities.
 In 2001, he started a literacy project that uses hip-hop culture to increase school engagement and reading skills among high-school students.
 He also organizes and teaches adult literacy courses for high school dropouts in Philadelphia and Camden.
 Hill also works with the ACLU Drug Reform Project, focusing on drug informant policy.
 Hill was named one of America's top 30 black leaders under the age of 30 by Ebony magazine.

-In addition, Hill works with African American and Latino youth.
+In addition, Hill works with African-American and Latino youth.
 Hill publicly argued for the release of Genarlow Wilson and Shaquanda Cotton.
-In the Cotton case, Hill organized an internet letter writing campaign.
+In the Cotton case, Hill organized an internet letter-writing campaign.
 Hill urged the public to write to District Attorney David McDade to express concerns about his desire to appeal the court's decision to void the sentence of Genarlow Wilson.
 In May 2013, an article by Hill for Ebony.com entitled "Why Aren't We Fighting for CeCe McDonald?" won the GLAAD Media Award for "Outstanding Digital Journalism Article."

 On June 12, 2010, Hill alleged that while driving his car, he was unlawfully stopped by two Philadelphia police officers, one of whom was highly regarded at the time—Officer Richard DeCoatsworth.
 Hill, represented by his brother, attorney Leonard Hill, filed a civil lawsuit on October 12, 2010, against the City of Philadelphia and four police officers, including DeCoatsworth.

-Hill expressed support for the Green Party in the 2016 US presidential election.
+Hill expressed support for the Green Party in the 2016 U.S. presidential election.
 Of candidates Donald Trump and Hillary Clinton, he stated: "I would rather have Trump be president for four years and build a real left-wing movement that can get us what we deserve as a people, than to let Hillary be president and we stay locked in the same space where we don't get what we want."